nanda-rani/VIR-Framework/documentation/VIR_CODEBOOK.md

 7. Record uncertainty for adjudication rather than forcing an unsupported label.
 8. Never place verbatim restricted narrative text in annotation notes.

-Synthetic examples in this artifact are invented and are not paraphrases of individual NCRP complaints.